Kumazz/Kumazz_Secret/chapter1/si-you-shu-fang.md

     print(b.money)
     -------------------------------------------
     >>> 1
-    >>> 错误，AttributeError: 'B' object has no attribute 'money'
+    >>> 报错，AttributeError: 'B' object has no attribute 'money'
+    >>> 报错，AttributeError: 'B' object has no attribute 'info_print'

 ```